Worship

 7th graders who are registered for OWL and whose parents have attended the orientation, go directly to the classroom, (M1/2) located in the Mills Building.

-8th Grade Coming of Age (COA):
+8th Grade Coming of Age (COA)

 The Coming of Age program supports the transition from child to youth in a yearlong journey, helping teens to explore their identities, beliefs, Unitarian Universalist faith, relationships with others, and connections to the world.

 8th graders go directly to the Priestley room (in the basement of the main building) for COA.
-Look for more information soon about a parent meeting and a complete calendar.

-9th-12th Grades High School Youth Group:
+9th-12th Grade High School Youth Group (HSYG)

 Our High School Youth Group (HSYG) provides an opportunity for teens to build community, have fun with friends and further explore their UU identity.
 This year our curriculum will use popular movies to encourage discussion of issues relevant to youth particularly around identity and culture.